Workplace Injuries in Nursing - Protect Yourself

-The night shift nurse enters the room, and assists to detangle the oxygen tubing and get some more slack in the IV line.
-We assist the woman to get her shoes on and to go the bathroom safely, and to settle back into her bed.
-I place it in the lowest position with the bedrails down to make sure she is less at risk of falls or injury.
+The night shift nurse enters the room, and assists me to detangle the oxygen tubing and get some more slack in the IV line.
+We help the woman get her shoes on and to go the bathroom safely, and settle back into her bed.
+I place the bed in the lowest position with the bedrails down to make sure she is less at risk of falls or injury.

 I jot down in my shift planner that I need to write up the incident in detail soon, and that the lady requires frequent visual observations for safety.
 The lady already looks like she is asleep again.

 I ask the NUM to check on the client whilst I finish handover.
 I have a new client being admitted in a few minutes and the bed still needs to be made up ready for them.
 I have to do observations on the other clients before I admit the new client.
 I need to give out medications, set up the five other clients for breakfast, and it is pretty likely that I will need to assist them to the toilet throughout these tasks.

 I quickly try to make the bed and ensure that I have elevated it to the correct height to help protect my back.
 As I come down the corridor, I see another nurse also in a hurry.
 She quickly grabs a pile of linen from the cupboard and carries it into the room and starts busily making the bed.
 The bed is low to the floor.
 I think about going over to quickly help her.

 As I begin to move to help the other nurse, I see that another nurse in the hallway is hunched over the medication trolley, writing in the medication chart and searching for needed equipment.